mikecann/mixcloud-dl/README.md

 # mixcloud-dl

-A CLI that downloads all the mixes for a given artist.
+A handy CLI that downloads all the mixes for a given artist.

-Currently only works with Windows but if other Os' are requested it shouldnt be hard to support.
+Should work everywhere python works.
+Makes heavy use of the excellent [youtube-dl](https://github.com/rg3/youtube-dl) library.

+It will skip downloads that have already been downloaded.

+Currently runs single threaded so not to trigger API flooding on mixcloud.

 ## Install

+Ensure you have Python installed and `pip` is available on the command line.

 Clone this repo then: